 If you do not have any project that shares a translation memory, each one of them will rely on its own.
 To further ease up your work, PhraseApp doesn’t require you to update the translation memory – it´s done automatically with every new translation.

 Everything in business is measured and analyzed.
 How much money has been spent?
 How much content has been translated?
 Who are the top translators?
 When analyzed and reported in the right way, these and similar questions can significantly ease up decision making and resource allocation.
-A good Translation Management System will help collect valuable data and transform it into real, meaningful information.
+A good translation management tool will help collect valuable data and transform it into real, meaningful information.

-The above features are just a tip of the iceberg when it comes to features and capabilities of a great Translation Management System.
+The above features are just a tip of the iceberg when it comes to the features and capabilities of a great translation management tool.
 And if there´s something in which the available solutions differ, it´s the number and quality of their features.
-If you’ve just started to explore a Translation Management System, we would suggest that you go ahead and read our blog post on 7 Things Every Translation Management Software Should Have.
+If you’ve just started to explore a translation management tool, we would suggest that you go ahead and read our blog post on 7 Things Every Translation Management Software Should Have.

 You might ask yourself: Why should I go through the trouble of switching from my good old spreadsheets?
 After all, they have been tools of the trade for years now.